dubinc/analytics/packages/web/README.md

 ### `shortDomain`

-[DEPRECATED] The custom short domain you're using on Dub for your short links (for client-side click tracking).
+[DEPRECATED: use `domainsConfig.refer` instead] The custom short domain you're using on Dub for your short links (for client-side click tracking).

 ### `attributionModel`